 But—as Katya Hott argued on UX Collective—even if you’ve involved stakeholders early and often and have a clean, tagged, and organized research repository, there is still a lot of value in sharing a summary of the whys, hows, and outcomes of your UX research.

-Alternative ways to share UX research findings
+Alternative ways to present and share UX research findings

 Slides decks are a popular way to report user research findings.
 One nice thing about the format is its flexibility.
 Slides can be shared synchronously as presentations over Zoom, or asynchronously as visual documents, perhaps supplemented by a Loom or other video recording.
 And a deck can be as in-depth or as lightweight as necessary, depending on the nature of your research and the needs of your stakeholders.